-This year so many things in our work and personal lives have been shaken up and tested.
-Social distancing, virtual interviews, and working from home are new work “normals” today.
+The past few years so many things in our work and personal lives have been shaken up and tested.
+For instance, virtual interviews and remote work are new “normals” today.

-Many unforseen challenges come with today’s world of work.
-But we adapt.
-We adjust expectations, cope, and learn new skills.
-What choice do we have?
+Many unforeseen challenges come with today’s world of work.
+You need to adapt, adjust expectations, cope, and learn new skills.
+What choice do you have?

 For lots more information, check out my post How to Find Remote Work and Do It Well.

 Things You Need to Know, Do and Master for Virtual Interviews